 The ‘cherry on top phrase’ holds its rightful place since nothing can beat eating the perfect dessert.
 From birthday celebrations to special occasions, baked goods dominate the food menu and rightly so.
 Cakes reign supreme but other dessert options are catching up fast.
 One such food phenomenon that’s taken the Indian dessert world by storm are macarons!
 And there’s no one like the ‘Macaron Queen of India’ herself to talk about baking and the love for food.
+Wanna know how to start a cloud kitchen?
+Check here and find out.

 In conversation with TC46, Pastry Chef and Entrepreneur Pooja Dhingra talks about how one’s entrepreneurial journey is a learning experience, the need for business strategy and the importance of being open to feedback and criticism.